pd-forks/BabylonJS__Babylon.js/readme-es6.md

 ## Build

-Babylon.js is automatically built using [Gulp](https://gulpjs.com/).
-For further instructions see the readme at [/Tools/Gulp](https://github.com/BabylonJS/Babylon.js/tree/master/Tools/Gulp).
+For build instructions see [the documentation on editing and building Babylon.js](https://doc.babylonjs.com/contribute/toBabylon/HowToContribute#the-build).